Norman Kings

 collection, ex Mike Vosper (that ticket originally lost but now found and

 thus sold with the coin).
-Hard to photograph but actually good central detail with peripheral
+Hard to

-it’s easy to remove the plastic slab.
+strike.
+I’m told it’s easy to remove the

 WMH-8003: Henry 1st Hammered Norman